raytronichen/raytronichen.github.io/about.md

 ---

 <div class="about">
-  <h1>About Me</h1>

-  <h2>Introduction</h2>
+  <h1>About</h1>

+  <p>This website is currently operated by Ray Chen.</p>
-  <p><strong>Founder of InkJoy Frame Color ePaper Frame</strong></p>

-  <p><strong>Inventor of E-ink Computer Monitor (Co-founder & Former CTO of DASUNG Technology)</strong></p>

-  <p>I focus on the innovation and application of e-ink display technology since 2013, committed to bringing this eye-friendly technology to more users.
-As the inventor of e-ink computer monitors, I promoted the application of e-ink display technology in the computer field during my time at DASUNG Technology.
-Now, I founded InkJoy Frame, focusing on developing color e-ink frame products, combining art and technology perfectly.</p>
+  <p>Ray Chen is the founder of InkJoy Frame Color ePaper Frame and the inventor of e-ink computer monitors (co-founder & former CTO of DASUNG Technology).
+He has been focusing on the innovation and application of e-ink display technology since 2013, committed to bringing this eye-friendly technology to more users.
+As the inventor of e-ink computer monitors, he promoted the application of e-ink display technology in the computer field during his time at DASUNG Technology.
+Now, he founded InkJoy Frame, focusing on developing color e-ink frame products, combining art and technology perfectly.</p>

-  <h2>Blog Content</h2>
+  <h2>About This Blog</h2>

   <p>This blog mainly shares e-ink display technology (with a focus on color e-ink technology) and the stories behind InkJoy Frame.
 Topics include:</p>